The human body needs 13 vitamins (plus minerals) ranging from Vitamin A to Zinc! But which ones are essential when you lead an active lifestyle?

 So these vitamins and minerals aren’t just crucial to our bodies, but they can get depleted.
 We need to keep a close eye on our vitamin and mineral intake so our bodies get what they need and can build, grow, perform, and repair without a glitch.

-The Most Important Vitamins & Minerals For Athletes
+Which Vitamins & Minerals should Athletes take?

 When you’re sporty and active, some of these vitamins and minerals become even more important.
 One of them is calcium (which regulates muscle contractions, supports strong bones, and helps control blood pressure).
 Your body excretes calcium when you sweat a lot through training, and you if you’re building muscle tissue then you might need more of it to start with.
 It can be hard to get enough calcium from food, so consider taking a daily supplement.

 Iron is another important mineral for athletic people, as it helps carry oxygen around the body.
 Adult women can often be deficient, due to their menstrual cycle, and vegetarians can find themselves lacking in iron if their diet isn’t great.
 Exercise can contribute to low levels of iron in the body, especially if your sessions are long.

 Magnesium is part of 300+ enzymes in the body, and an important part of energy metabolism and bone density.
 The trouble is, we lose magnesium fast through sweat, so make sure your diet and supplement routine helps keep you topped up.